TheMonk2121/ai-dev-tasks/400_context-priority-guide.md

 The key insight is that **good documentation placement follows the natural way people think about and use information**, while also considering how AI systems like Cursor will consume and navigate the content.

-## **Context Sharing Protocol**When sharing context with other AI models, use this structured approach:
+## **Context Sharing Protocol**When sharing context with other AI models, use this structured approach

 ### **Level 1: Essential Context (5 files)**```text